JumpstartLab/store_demo_heroku_event/README.markdown

 First, you'll need a heroku account.
 Sign up for one if you don't have one.

+You'll also need to add your public key to your heroku account.
+Go to the [account](https://dashboard.heroku.com/account) page and look for the section called _SSH keys_.

+For more on this, check out the [Managing Your SSH Keys](https://devcenter.heroku.com/articles/keys) section of the heroku documentation.

 Then, from within the project directory:

 ```